Mayor Baraka of Newark, New Jersey, arrested at immigration detention center he has been protesting

 “There was yelling and pushing,” Martinez said.
 “Then the officers swarmed Baraka.
 They threw one of the organizers to the ground.
 They put Baraka in handcuffs and put him in an unmarked car.”

-In a statement, the Department of Homeland Security said that the lawmakers had not asked for a tour of the facility, contrary to witnesses' accounts.
+In a statement, the Department of Homeland Security said the lawmakers had not asked for a tour of the facility.
 The department said further that as a bus carrying detainees was entering, “a group of protestors, including two members of the U.S. House of Representatives, stormed the gate and broke into the detention facility.”

-Homeland Security did not respond to specific questions about whether the House members had a visit scheduled and why only the mayor was arrested.
+Homeland Security did not respond to questions about why only the mayor was arrested.

+Watson Coleman spokesperson Ned Cooper said the lawmakers went to the facility early in the afternoon unannounced because their plan was to inspect it, not to take a scheduled tour.

+“They arrived, explained to the guards and the officials at the facility that they were there to exercise their oversight authority,” he said, adding that they were allowed to enter and inspect the center sometime between 3 p.m. and 4 p.m.

-The statement said Menendez, Watson Coleman, and a number of protesters were currently “holed up in a guard shack” at the facility.
+DHS, in its statement issued after Baraka's arrest, said Menendez, Watson Coleman and a number of protesters were currently “holed up in a guard shack” at the facility.

-Assistant Secretary Tricia McLaughlin was quoted in the statement as calling it “beyond a bizarre political stunt” and saying it put agents' and detainees' safety at risk.

 “Members of Congress are not above the law and cannot illegally break into detention facilities.
 Had these members requested a tour, we would have facilitated a tour,” McLaughlin said.